 A: Congratulations!
 Very exciting!
 There may be both state and federal laws which could provide you with you with some benefits.
 Let me provide a quick overview.

 Paid Family Medical Leave Act in Massachusetts – This is what you are probably referring to in your original question.
 In October, 2019, employers will be required to begin withholding payroll contributions to comply with this law.
-This law applies to almost all employers, regardless of size.
+As stated by the defense lawyer for sexual charges, this law applies to almost all employers, regardless of size.
 Most employees would qualify as a “covered individual” under the law, and even some contractors may be eligible.
 However (and this is a big however for your individual situation), covered individuals are eligible for 12 weeks of paid family leave for the birth of a child beginning January 1, 2021.

 Family and Medical Leave Act – This is a federal law and only applies to employers with 50 or more employees.
 Although your job will likely be protected, there is no required pay component with FMLA.
 However, it will provide up to 12 weeks for most employees, if the employee meets some eligibility requirements.

 Pregnant Workers Fairness Act – This is a Massachusetts-based law, which was amended in April, 2018.
 It strengthens protections for pregnant employees.
 It requires an employer to accommodate employees who are pregnant or those with a pregnancy-related condition (like morning sickness).
 This law applies to employers with six or more employees.

 Massachusetts Parental Leave Act – As the name implies, this is a Massachusetts law.
 This law applies to employers with six or more employees.
 It is gender neutral, meaning it applies to both men and women.
 Most employees are eligible for this unpaid leave of eight weeks, assuming that the employees has completed their introductory period of employment (which can’t exceed three months).